binspector/binspector.github.io/source/_posts/2014-10-13-binspector-a-binary-format-analysis-tool.markdown

 }
 ```

-Though the use case may be fictional it is easy to see the application to real-world formats.
+Though the use case may be fictional, it is easy to see the general usefulness of these capabilities for real-world formats.

 # Open Source

 I am excited to make Binspector available as open source software.
 The repository is on GitHub and includes build scripts, sources, documentation, and some format grammars (currently known as `bfft`s).
 I have been compiling a list of features and changes that I would like to see happen in the tool and hope the community gets involved.
 More importantly I would love to see a community-built corpus of format grammars developed and shared.

+So please, grab a copy of the sources, kick the tires on the tool, and let me know what you think!